 An intriguing logline (or tag line, if you prefer) shows them exactly how to make that case.
 It’s a one- or two-sentence summary that conveys a little about what the book is about and what the conflict is.
 It makes people think, “Well, I want to see how that plays out.”

 Coming up with a great logline is hard.
+You can check out my list of 100 logline examples for movies and books for inspiration!
 You may have to try out several of them and bounce them off your friends.
 But if you take the time to do it, it can be a fantastic opener to a query letter, and it can make all the difference.
 In fact, if you’re starting a new project, I recommend doing this first.

 Bonus Tip: How to Nudge an Agent or Editor